larryhastings/correlate/README.md

 Ranking information can help a great deal.
 If a value in `dataset_a` is near the beginning, and the order of values is significant, then we should prefer matching it to values in `dataset_b` near the beginning too.
-Matching the first value in `dataset_a` against the last value in `dataset_b` is probably bad.
+When the datasets are ordered, matching the first value in `dataset_a` against the last value in `dataset_b` is probably a bad match.

 Conceptually it works as follows: when scoring a match, measure the distance between the two values and let that distance influence the score.
 The closer the two values are to each other, the higher the resulting score.

-But how do you compute that delta?
+But how do you compute that distance?
 What do the ranking numbers mean?
 **correlate** supports two possible interpretations of the rankings, what we'll call *absolute* and *relative* ranking.
 These two approaches differ in how they compare the ranking numbers,